DUNE/dune-justin/docs/workflow-man-page.md

               imally remote).

-       add-file --request-id ID [--stage-id ID] --file-did DID --rse-name NAME --pfn URL
-              Adds  one  file to the list of files to be processed in a stage, with the given Rucio file Data Identifier (DID).
-Normally  this should  only  be done for the first stage, which is the default.
-              Files are created in the "unallocated" state, ready for process- ing.
-Exactly  RSE which has a replica of the file must be given along with one PFN to access the replica on that RSE.
-This  sub- command  is  only  intended  for testing, as normally the Finder agent builds the lists of files and replicas for the first stage of a request using MetaCat and Rucio.

        show-files [--request-id ID] [--stage-id ID] [--file-did DID] Shows files information cached in the Workflow Database,  either limited  by  request  ID  and  stage ID or by file DID.
 For each file, the request ID, stage ID, file state,  and  file  DID  are shown.
 The file state is one of "finding", "unallocated", "allo- cated", or "processed".
 Files wait in the  "unallocated"  state, are  then  allocated to an instance of the stage's script by the Workflow Allocator, and then either return to  "unallocated"  or move  to  "processed" depending on whether the script is able to process them correctly.

+       fail-files --request-id ID [--stage-id ID]
+              Set all the files of the given request, and optionally stage, to the  failed  state when they are already in the finding, unallo- cated, allocated, or outputting state.
+Files in  the  processed, failed,  or  notfound states are unchanged.
+This allows requests with a handful of pathological files to be  terminated,  as  the Finder  agent  will see all the files are now in terminal states and mark the request as finished.

        show-replicas [--request-id ID] [--stage-id ID] [--file-did DID] Shows file and replica information  in  the  Workflow  Database, either  limited  by  request ID and stage ID or by file DID.
 For each replica of each file, the request ID, stage ID, file state, RSE name, and file DID are shown.

        show-jobs  --jobsub-id  ID  |  --request-id ID [--stage-id ID] [--state STATE]
               Show jobs identified by Jobsub ID or Request ID (and  optionally Stage  ID).
 Job  state  can also be given to further filter the jobs listed.
 For each job, the Jobsub ID, Request ID, Stage  ID, State, and creation time are shown.

 BOOTSTRAP SCRIPTS
        The  bootstrap scripts supplied when creating a stage are shell scripts which the generic jobs execute on the  worker  nodes  matched  to  that stage.
 They  are  started  in  an empty workspace directory.
 Several environment variables are made available to the scripts,  all  prefixed with  WFS_,  including  $WFS_REQUEST_ID,  $WFS_STAGE_ID and $WFS_COOKIE which allows the bootstrap script to authenticate to the Workflow Allo- cator. $WFS_PATH is used to reference files and scripts provided by the Workflow System.

        To  get  the  details  of  an  input  file  to  work  on,  the  command
        $WFS_PATH/wfs-get-file  is executed by the bootstrap script.
 This pro- duces a single line of output with the Rucio DID of  the  chosen  file, its  PFN on the optimal RSE, and the name of that RSE, all separated by spaces.
 This code fragment shows how the DID, PFN and RSE  can  be  put into shell variables:

          did_pfn_rse=`$WFS_PATH/wfs-get-file`